vinitshahdeo/Map-of-India/README.md

 ### Acknowledgement :hugs:

+- The image used in this repo is taken from [here](https://www.pngmart.com/files/7/India-Map-Transparent-PNG.png).

-This repository is inspired from a StackOverflow [thread](https://stackoverflow.com/questions/3533348/how-does-this-code-generate-the-map-of-india).
+- This repository is inspired from a StackOverflow [thread](https://stackoverflow.com/questions/3533348/how-does-this-code-generate-the-map-of-india).

 ### Author :trophy: